The Four Gods are the central figures of an ancient Chinese system of astrology and geomancy which was imported to Japan

 - One of the "secret skills" in the first Star Ocean allowed the unlocking of super techniques which augmented existing techniques with the power of the Four Gods.

 - In Guild Wars Factions, the mission to become "Closer To The Stars" has the players defeat celestial creatures based on either the Four Benevolent Beasts of China or the Four Holy Beasts of Vietnam (see Other Mythology).
 Interestingly these celestial avatars actually look like constellations, with visible stars and traced lines making the "skeleton" of the creature.

 - In Mega Man 10, the Dual Minibosses of Solar Man's stage are two phoenixes.
 One of them is named "Suzak".

 - Bloody Roar played with this a little throughout the series.
 The tiger came first in Beastorizer (later renamed Bloody Roar 1) through Long (who is a zoanthrope of a tiger), whom later had an evil clone in the form of Shenlong (who is an albino tiger) with a yin-yang theme between the two (before Shenlong eventually grown more compassionate and less evil).
-Next came Primal Fury (Technically Bloody Roar 4 and the same as Extreme) which had Cronos, who, besides being a penguin, is also a flame-covered phoenix.
-Then comes Bloody Roar 4 (which is actually 5) there was Ryoho who was a water dragon of Gaia that was so powerful his dragon form had to be sealed off every so often.
-Finally, in the rediculously rare manga Bloody Roar The Fang (which takes place along Primal Fury's time), the trope is played straight with powerful zoanthropes representing the four gods, among the prominent ones being a tortoise zoanthrope with a snake for a tail.
+Next came Primal Fury (the same as Extreme) which had Cronos, who, besides being a penguin, is also a flame-covered phoenix.
+Then comes Bloody Roar 4, in which there was Ryoho who was a water dragon of Gaia that was so powerful his dragon form had to be sealed off every so often.
+Finally, in the rare manga Bloody Roar The Fang (which takes place along Primal Fury's time), the trope is played straight with powerful zoanthropes representing the four gods, among the prominent ones being a tortoise zoanthrope with a snake for a tail.
 Out of them, only Long and Shenlong aren't considered as godly in status.